Ever wondered what is the best thing to eat before and after a workout?

-This is a common question from readers and clients so I thought it would be a great topic to address and give you suggestions for some of our favourite snacks.
+This is a common question from readers and clients so I thought it would be a great topic to address and give you suggestions for some of our favorite snacks.

 These whole foods provide an awesome blend of nutrients: protein, carbohydrates, fats, fiber, vitamins, minerals, antioxidants, and phytonutrients that build muscle, supply energy, decrease inflammation, and boost recovery.

 Of course, you can eat solid foods or drink smoothies.
 And the amount of each macronutrient can vary depending on your needs as well as personal preferences and tolerances.
-It’s good to try variety of listed suggestions and find out what works for you best.
+It’s good to try a variety of listed suggestions and find out what works for you best.

 In terms of timing, you have about one to two hours on both sides of your training to still get maximal benefit.

 Chocolate Vegan Raw Pudding

 It is so creamy and oh-so-healthy!
 It has the nutritional goodness of raw cacao powder and avocado, without added sugar or dairy, making it diabetic friendly!
 You can quickly and easily blend this up in 30 seconds with a Blendtec or Vitamix blender and fuel for an intense workout ahead.
 Full post HERE.

 Banana Protein Baked Oatmeal Cups

 This tabbouleh salad is high in iron, manganese, and vitamins C and A, all important nutrients for the body, and the parsley with lemon, each contain natural detoxing properties.
 Have a ½ cup of this salad for a zesty snack.

 Chickpeas are such a great way to sneak fiber and protein into your diet.
-Whether you prefer salty or sweet snack Natalie’s got something for you at her blog HERE
+Whether you prefer salty or sweet snack Natalie’s got something for you at her blog HERE.

-1. Banana & Almond Butter
+Banana & Almond Butter

 For a quick carb fuel-up, slice 1 banana and serve with 2 tablespoons all-natural almond butter.

-Quick and Simple1.
 Easy 1,2,3 Banana Ice-Cream

-2. Simple Vegan Omelet
+Simple Vegan Omelet

 Keep it simple with this sweet snack that will give you a natural sugar boost.
-Cut and mix to fill one cup: berries, rock melon, banana and orange.
+Cut and mix to fill one cup: any fruit of your choice (preferably in season).
 Sprinkle 2 TBSP of raw pumpkin seeds for healthy fats and quality protein.

-5. Carrots, Apples and Hummus
+Carrots, Apples, and Hummus

 ½ an apple and ½ cup of raw carrots with two spoonfuls of hummus is a perfect pick me up with quick digesting carbs.

-On a Go
+On The Go

 It’s that simple.
-Coconut water is the liquid extracted from young, green coconuts that contains vitamins, electrolytes, amino acids, enzymes, antioxidants, and the obvious – water.
-Coconut water is the richest source of naturally occurring electrolytes like sodium and potassium that help our cells (nerve, heart and muscles) maintain impulses that are responsible for important things like muscle contractions.
+Coconut water is the liquid extracted from young, green coconuts that contain vitamins, electrolytes, amino acids, enzymes, antioxidants, and the obvious – water.
+Coconut water is the richest source of naturally occurring electrolytes like sodium and potassium that help our cells (nerve, heart, and muscles) maintain impulses that are responsible for important things like muscle contractions.
 For this reason, coconut water is great during longer workouts (diluted with water) or post-workout after you’ve lost a significant amount of sweat.

-4. Rice Cake with Tahini Butter and Banana
+Rice Cake with Tahini Butter and Banana

-This high fiber snack is ideal anytime of day.
+This high fiber snack is ideal any time of day.
 Spread tahini or seed butter of choice (pumpkin or sunflower are all good choices) on a flaky rice cake and top with a few slices of ripe banana.
 Want some extra oomph?
 Sprinkle on shredded, unsweetened coconut, chia seeds and/or cinnamon.

 Instead of reaching for that bottled electrolyte replacement drink post-workout, grab a fresh, organic green juice instead.
 The nutrient-dense juice will rejuvenate your cells and replace the potassium and sodium lost during a sweaty, intense workout.
 We have lots of different recipes to try HERE.